 After making appropriate enquiries, the Board of Governors has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
-Although the COVID-19 pandemic has resulted in additional operating costs, particularly in respect of cleaning, these additional costs have not been, and are not expected to be over the next twelve months, significant enough to change the going concern basis.
+Although the COVID-19 pandemic resulted in additional operating costs, particularly in respect of cleaning, these additional costs have eased over this accounting period, and are not expected to be, over the next twelve months, significant enough to change the going concern basis.
 For this reason the Academy Trust continues to adopt the going concern basis in preparing the financial statements.
-The Academy Trust Balance Sheet shows net assets of £80,000; this is after deducting the LGPS pension deficit of £91,000.
-Net assets excluding the LGPS pension deficit were £171,000.
-The Academy Trust's operating deficit for the period was £16,000, leaving revenue reserves carried forward, excluding LGPS deficit, of £171,000 (2021 - £187,000).
-The Academy Trust's reserves policy ensures that the level of revenue reserves maintained reflects the level of both revenue expenditure and the LGPS pension deficit.
-Further details regarding the adoption of the going concern basis can be found in the Principal Accounting Policies.
+The Academy Trust Balance Sheet shows net assets of £10,134k.
+The Academy Trust's operating deficit for the period was £69k, leaving revenue reserves carried forward of £102k (2022 - £171k).
+The Academy Trust's reserves policy ensures that the level of revenue reserves maintained reflects the level of both revenue expenditure and the LGPS pension deficit, although the pension deficit converted to a pension asset of £101k during the year.
+Unlike the previous liability, this LGPS asset has not been recognised in these financial statements.